Traidcraft-Exchange/Code-for-Campaigns/helpers/README.md

 # Helper scripts to make some things easier

-Add the helper scripts you need into the HTML of your page.
+Add the helper scripts you need into the HTML of your page within \<script\> tags.
 Also add the script to make use of that helper script.
 The examples in use show how to do that.

 - [Helper scripts to make some things easier](#helper-scripts-to-make-some-things-easier)
   - [Generate A or B for split test](#generate-a-or-b-for-split-test)